Leonard Fournette Player Prop Bets for NFL Week 12 | Tampa Bay vs. Indianapolis 11/28/2021

 Season Stats

-- Tampa Bay's top rusher, Fournette, has carried the ball 122 times for 521 yards (52.1 per game), with four touchdowns.
+- Fournette has racked up a team-best 521 rushing yards (52.1 per game) with four touchdowns.

-- The Buccaneers have thrown the football in 66.4% of their plays from scrimmage this year while running the ball 33.6% of the time.
-This offensive attack ranks fourth in the NFL in points scored.
+- The Buccaneers have run 66.4% passing plays and 33.6% rushing plays this season.
+They rank fourth in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Fournette's matchup with the Colts.